neu-se/zeugma/artifact/README.md

 ```

-The run `python3 -m http.server 80` and open the page "http://localhost:8080/report2.html" in a browser.
+Next, run `python3 -m http.server 80` and open the page "http://localhost:8080/report2.html" in a browser.

 ### Replicating the Paper Results